 Speak with other friends and family members to gain diverse perspectives about your friend.
 This step ensures:

 Arrange meetings or calls to discuss what made your friend special.
-Ask specific questions like, "What is one lesson you learned from them?" or "Can you recall any humorous stories?"
+Ask specific questions like, "What is one lesson you learned from them?"
+"Can you recall any humorous stories?" or "How did they make you feel when you were around them?"

 Structuring the Eulogy